 Everybody loves a good duet or a collaboration, don't they?
-You get two, or more, stars for the price of one for a start, and they make the charts a bit more interesting.
+You get two, or more, stars for the price of one, who might pick up an extra fan or two – plus they brighten things up a little.

-While most collabs seem pretty logical – you can usually easily work out the thought process that brought these two artists together – others are… a bit harder to get your head round.
+While most collabs seem pretty logical – you can usually work out the thought process that brought these two artists together – others are… harder to get your head round.

-We delved into the archive and plucked a few of the most unusual team-ups to grace the charts.
+We flag a few of the most unusual team-ups in pop.

 Linkin Park and Stormzy